South Florida Bulls football: Stadium and facilities

-The Bulls played their home games at Tampa Stadium, which was also home of the Tampa Bay Buccaneers, during their debut season in 1997 and the first two games of the 1998 season before moving to the newly completed Raymond James Stadium, across the street from their previous home.
-The Bulls debuted in Raymond James Stadium on October 3, 1998, with a 45–6 win over The Citadel.
+The Bulls played their home games at Tampa Stadium, which was also home of the Tampa Bay Buccaneers, during their debut season in 1997, as well as the first two games of the 1998 season before moving to the newly completed Raymond James Stadium.
+The Bulls debuted at Raymond James Stadium on October 3, 1998 with a 45–6 win over The Citadel.

-From 1998 to 2007, the upper sections were typically not used during USF games, but the lower sections allowed for a capacity of 41,441.
+From 1998 to 2007, the upper sections were typically not used during USF games, but the lower sections allowed for a capacity of 43,589.

 On September 28, 2007, the No. 18 ranked Bulls played the No. 5 ranked West Virginia Mountaineers in front of 67,012 fans, which remained the largest USF home game crowd until September 29, 2012, when the Bulls played the FSU Seminoles in front of 69,383 fans.

-The Bulls have enjoyed a considerable winning edge at home, and as of the end of the 2022 season, they have a 102–62 record in home games and a 94–60 record at Raymond James Stadium, including one streak of 21 straight home victories (11/6/1999–10/10/2003).
-As of the 2022 season, the Bulls are 22–4 in home openers, with their only losses coming in 2013 to McNeese State, 2019 to No. 17 Wisconsin, 2021 to No. 9 Florida, and 2022 to No. 25 BYU.
+The Bulls have enjoyed a considerable winning edge at home.
+As of the end of the 2024 season, they have a 109–67 record in home games, and a 101–65 record at Raymond James Stadium, including one streak of 21 straight home victories (11/6/1999–10/10/2003).
+As of the 2025 season, the Bulls are 25–4 in home openers, with their only losses coming in 2013 to McNeese State, 2019 to No. 17 Wisconsin, 2021 to No. 9 Florida, and 2022 to No. 25 BYU.

 In August 2017, USF officials announced they were exploring sites for an on-campus stadium that would seat 40,000 to 50,000 fans.
 In 2021, USF officials and the board of trustees expressed their renewed interest in an on-campus stadium making it a priority for the interim president Rhea Law.
+That dream has now become reality as officials confirmed the stadium will begin construction in October 2024.

 The team conducts practices on campus at the Frank Morsani Football Practice Complex, which opened in 2011.
-In September 2021, the university began construction on an indoor practice facility, which is expected to be completed in summer 2022.
+In September 2021, the university began construction on a luxury indoor practice facility, which was completed in November 2022.

 Rivalries

 Before major conference realignment in the early 2010s, USF had many competitive games with Louisville (5–6 overall record) and West Virginia (3–4 overall record; 3–3 when opponent ranked in Top 25).
-USF also began a 6-year Thanksgiving weekend series in 2008 with Miami, with the last four games (2010–2013) being televised by one of the ESPN networks.
 West Virginia left the Big East conference before the 2012 season to join the Big 12, while Louisville left the American Athletic Conference after the 2013 season for the ACC.
+The university's biggest rival historically is their instate rival, the University of Central Florida, played from 2005 to 2008, and since 2013.
+USF began a 6-year Thanksgiving weekend series in 2008 with Miami, with the last four games (2010–2013) being televised by one of the ESPN networks.